Ask a doctor about a prescription for DOXAZOSIN NEO STADA 8 mg PROLONGED-RELEASE TABLETS

 Some of the side effects could be serious:

-If any of the following side effects appear, stop taking this medicine, inform your doctor immediately or go to the nearest hospital emergency service:
+If you experience any of the following side effects, stop taking this medicine, tell your doctor immediately, or go to the hospital emergency department:

 Reporting of side effects

-If you experience any type of side effect, consult your doctor or pharmacist, even if it is a possible side effect that does not appear in this prospectus.
-You can also report them directly through the national notification system included in the Spanish System of Pharmacovigilance of Medicines for Human Use: www.notificaRAM.es.
-By reporting side effects, you can contribute to providing more information on the safety of this medicine.
+If you experience any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
+You can also report side effects directly through the national reporting system included in the Spanish Pharmacovigilance System for Human Use Medicines: www.notificaRAM.es.
+By reporting side effects, you can help provide more information on the safety of this medicine.

 Composition of Doxazosina Neo Stada

-Each prolonged-release tablet contains 8 mg of doxazosina (as mesilato).
+Each prolonged-release tablet contains 8 mg of doxazosin (as mesylate).

-Doxazosina Neo Stada are prolonged-release tablets, white, round, biconvex, with the letters “DH” engraved on one face.
+Doxazosina Neo Stada are prolonged-release tablets, white, round, biconvex, with the letters “DH” engraved on one side.

 The medicine is packaged in: